Best Rabbit Pet Insurance Plans

 - Pet Wellness: This plan provides strictly routine wellness care such as parasite prevention, spay/neuter procedures, micro-chipping, routine check-ups, and vaccinations.

 Nationwide’s starting rate of $35 is relatively average when compared to its competitors, but the value the company offers is almost unparalleled.
-The price depends on several factors, including the animal being insured, the average cost of veterinary care in your state, and the policy options you choose.
+The price depends on several factors, including the animal being insured, the average cost of vet bills in your state, and the policy options you choose.
 Customers can keep their premiums lower by opting for a higher deductible, which ranges from $100 to $250 annually.

 There are no coverage caps on Nationwide’s rabbit pet insurance plans so you can access veterinary care as often as required.
 The Whole Pet with Wellness Plan provides reimbursement of 90 percent after paying the deductible.
 Those with a Major Medical or Pet Wellness plan are reimbursed based on the company’s fee schedule, which sets a predetermined amount per condition or treatment.